Act Governing Food Safety and Sanitation

 1. product name;

-2. chemical names of main ingredients or, in the case of a mixture of two or more ingredients, each of the ingredients shall be indicated separately;
+2. chemical names of main ingredients; in the case of a mixture of two or more ingredients, the name of each ingredient shall be indicated separately;

 3. net weight or volume;